 The first step in the process is to download software capable of ripping files from a DVD to convert your DVDs to mp4 files.
 You can’t just drag and drop files off a video DVD like you might a data DVD.
 The software program we recommend is Handbrake, it’s a free video transcoding software and Windows users should download the .exe file, Mac users should download the .dmg file.

 Open the downloaded file.

 A security warning may pop up claiming an unverified developer created this program, but still select ‘Run’.
 In most cases, we would not advise running unverified programs downloaded from the internet.
+Some online DVD converters come with viruses or malware that aren’t advertised before downloading.
 However, Handbrake is a safe and secure software program that is one of the most widely used transcoding applications on the web to convert DVDs to mp4 files.